gl-inet/docs4.x/docs/tutorials/build_your_own_wireguard_home_server_with_two_glinet_routers.md

     ![tp_home](https://static.gl-inet.com/docs/router/en/4/tutorials/build_your_own_wireguard_server/tp_home.jpg){class="glboxshadow"}

-    Set up the Port Forwarding on your main router

-    1. Login to the web control page of your main router

-    2. Find out where is the function of port forwarding, different brands may call it by different names

-    3. Find the IP address assigned to GL.iNet Router

-    Example: A TP-Link Router

     1. Go to “Advanced” and click “virtual Server”, then “Add”.

     2. Internal IP (Device IP): It is the IP address assigned to GL.iNet Router, you can find it in the client list of TP-Link